Ages 3 – 4

 Materials such as the pink tower, geometric solids, sound cylinders and color tablets help a child to understand and internalize the concepts of size, shape, color, taste, touch and sound.
 These materials build the foundation for developing skills in such areas as music, mathematics and language.

 Journeying from the concrete to the abstract

 Through manipulation and experimentation with the concrete Montessori math materials, the child first explores the concept of “how many”, then moves on to symbols or written quantities and finally begins to combine quantities for the operations of addition, subtraction, multiplication and division.
 The materials build on each other in a natural progression encouraging the child to explore and discover.

 We begin with oral language to develop listening, comprehension, vocabulary and the ability to express oneself with confidence.
 The letters of the alphabet are introduced and later words, sentences and whole stories are composed using the movable alphabet.
 Children experience all aspects of language development simultaneously as the teacher carefully monitors readiness for each new activity.

 Geography and Science

 Geography and science make up the cultural components of the Lower School program.
 Land forms, world cultures, dinosaurs, simple machines, the solar system, rocks and reptiles are all introduced.

-The French Curriculum provides an engaging enrichment for this age level.
+The Spanish Curriculum provides an engaging enrichment for this age level.
 Simple vocabulary and expressions are used and repeated often to become part of the child’s environment.
 The goal is simply to teach a variety of short subjects where the language remains uncomplicated.
 The child, in turn, feels curious to participate, and to enjoy the experience.

 Within a group setting, the children are introduced to songs, chants, and games.
 Instrument playing in conjunction with movement engage our students in the full experience.